 Note: robust standard error in parentheses. ***, **, * indicate statistical significance at 1%, 5%, and 10%.

-In this Coefficient Stability Test, δ is the relative degree of selection on observed and unobserved variables.
-Using δ = 0.545, which is the value proposed by Oster (2019), produces a lower bound of β coefficient of 0.1149.
+In this coefficient stability test, δ is the relative degree of selection on observed and unobserved variables.
+Using δ = 0.545, which is the value proposed by Oster (2019), produces a lower bound of the β coefficient of 0.1149.
 This coefficient relatively does not differ too much from the final result obtained by including all the controls we have (0.1239).
-Therefore, we can conclude that the coefficients we produce is robust.
+Therefore, we can conclude that the coefficients we produce are robust.
 Furthermore, column (4) shows the value of δ or the effect value of Ln (Migration Network) equal to zero with the maximum R-squared (30%) equal to 0.2232.
-The resulting δ value is 3.7506, meaning that to make the value of β=0, the unobserved variable needs to consider the Ln (Migration Network) variation, which is around three times more than the observed variables.
+The resulting δ value is 3.7506, meaning that to make the value of β=0, the unobserved variable needs to consider the Ln (Migration Network) variation, which is approximately three times more than the observed variables.

 Heterogenous Effects